 Being a non-porous substance, glass cookware is easy to clean, and there's no chance it will react to highly acidic foods.

-A trendy type of healthy cookware in kitchens across the globe, stainless steel is one of the most widely used materials for healthy pots and pans.
+A trendy type of healthy cooking materials in kitchens across the globe, stainless steel is one of the most widely used materials for healthy pots and pans.
 There's a reason why you're bound to find a stainless steel frying pan in just about any kitchen.

-Stainless steel is a metal alloy that generally contains iron, chromium, nickel and is stainless in the sense that it’s resistant to corrosion and rust, which makes it a safest cookware material that will last you a very long time.
+Stainless steel is a metal alloy that generally contains iron, chromium, nickel, and is stainless in the sense that it's resistant to corrosion and rust, which makes it a safe cookware material that will last you a very long time.

-The more “stainless” a cookware item is, the more nickel it contains.
-Nickel is able to be tolerated by the body in small amounts, but if you invest in a high-quality brand, this means it’s going to have more nickel, so you might not want to cook every meal with it.
-As far as the ratio of chromium to nickel, ideal numbers are 18/4 or 18/0 stainless steel.
-Just switch it up when you cook – use stainless steel cookware one day and copper cookware the next.
+The more "stainless" a cookware item is, the more nickel it contains.
+Nickel is able to be tolerated by the body in small amounts—but beware for any nickel allergies in your family.
+As far as the ratio of chromium to nickel is concerned, the ideal numbers are 18/4 or 18/0 stainless steel.
+Just switch it up when you cook: use stainless steel cookware one day and copper cookware the next.

 With this type of non-toxic cookware material, the heat distributes evenly through and cooks your food perfectly.
 Keep in mind you'll need to use a drop or two of oil, so it's truly 100% non-stick.
 Stainless steel is normally pretty easy to clean, but a little extra lubrication never hurts, right?

-If you’re wondering what type of cookware is the safest, consider stainless steel as one – it will not lead to any wacky health effects later down the line.
+If you're wondering what type of cookware is the safest, consider stainless steel as one: it will not lead to any health problems down the line.